 Native to Old World Tropics, probably in the East Indies; now cultivated throughout the tropics.
-Erect, mostly branched, annual; stem to 11ft tall, variously colored dark green to red; leaves alternate, glabrous, long-petiolate, palmately divided into 3–7 lobes, with serrate margins; flowers large, short-peduncled, red to yellow with dark center; capsules 2" long, 3" wide; root a deep penetrating taproot.
-Suitable for tropical climates with well-distributed rainfall.
-Tolerates a warmer and more humid climate than kenaf, but is more susceptible to damage from frost and fog.
+Erect, mostly branched; stem to 11ft tall, variously colored dark green to red.
 Plant exhibits marked photoperiodism, not flowering at shortening days of 13.5 hours, but flowering at 11 hours.
 In United States plants do not flower until short days of late fall or early winter.
-Since flowering is not necessary for fiber production, long light days for 3–4 months is the critical factor.
-Roselle requires a permeable soil, a friable sandy loam with humus being preferable; however, it will adapt to a variety of soils.
-It is not shade tolerant and must be kept weed-free.
-It will tolerate floods, heavy winds or stagnant water.
+Since flowering is not necessary for fiber production, long light days for 3-4 months is the critical factor.
+It will adapt to a variety of soils.
+It will tolerate floods, and is very fast growing.
 For the calyces of fruits, about 3 weeks after tile onset of flowering, the first fruits are ready for picking.
 Reported to be antiseptic, aphrodisiac, astringent, cholagogue, demulcent, digestive, diuretic, emollient, purgative, refrigerant, resolvent, sedative, stomachic, and tonic, roselle is a folk remedy for abscesses, bilious conditions, cancer, cough, debility, dyspepsia, dysuria, fever, hangover, heart ailments, hypertension, neurosis, scurvy, and strangury.
 The drink made by placing, the calyx in water, is said to be a folk remedy for cancer.
 Medicinally, leaves are emollient, and are much used in Guinea as a diuretic, refrigerant, and sedative; fruits are antiscorbutic; leaves, seeds, and ripe calyces are diuretic and antiscorbutic; and the succulent calyx, boiled in water, is used as a drink in bilious attacks; flowers contain gossypetin, anthocyanin, and glucoside hibiscin, which may have diuretic and choleretic effects, decreasing the viscosity of the blood, reducing blood pressure and stimulating intestinal peristalsis.
 In Burma, the seed are used for debility, the leaves as emollient.
 Taiwanese regard the seed as diuretic, laxative, and tonic.
 Philippines use the bitter root as an aperitive and tonic (Perry, 1980).
 Angolans use the mucilaginous leaves as an emollient and as a soothing cough remedy.
 Central Africans poultice the leaves on abscesses.
 The fruit consists of the large reddish calyces surrounding the small seed pods.
 Capsules are easily separated, but need not be removed before cooking.

 In Panama both the flowers and the drink are called saril (a derivative of the Jamaican word sorrel).